Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Introduction and Motivation

 \section{Introduction and Motivation}

 Neutrino physics has made tremendous progress in the past few years.
 The discovery of the phenomenon of neutrino oscillations~\cite{Wolfenstein:1977ue,Bilenky:1998dt,Giunti:2006fr,Nunokawa:2007qh,Schwetz:2008er,Pascoli:2013wca,Blennow:2013rca,Bellini:2013wra} has not only answered the solar- neutrino problem~\cite{Mikheyev:1985zog,Bethe:1986ej,Haxton:2012wfz,Maltoni:2015kca} and atmospheric-neutrino problem~\cite{Fogli:2003th,Gonzalez-Garcia:2004pka,Kajita:2016gnc,Kajita:2016cak}, but also it has open up the new doors to look at the beyond standard model physics.
 At present, as per the standard model, there are three active flavors of neutrinos associated with the electron, muon and, tau lepton.
 The neutrino oscillations in the presence of three active neutrinos are described by six oscillation parameters: two mass square differences i.e. $\Delta m^2_{21} = m^2_2 - m^2_1$, $\Delta m^2_{31} = m^2_3 - m^2_1$, three neutrino mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and one Dirac CP phase $\delta_{CP}$.
 The values of the oscillations parameters have been constrained by various neutrino experiments ~\cite{DayaBay:2015ayh,RENO:2015ksa,DoubleChooz:2014kuw,DayaBay:2013yxg,Nunokawa:2005nx,deGouvea:2005hk,MINOS:2013utc,Fogli:1996pv}, the only unknown oscillation parameters left to be known precisely are the sign of atmosphere mass -squared difference i.e. $\Delta m^2_{31}$ which will resolve the issue of neutrino mass ordering, the precise measurement of mixing angle $\theta_{23}$ which will help in establishing the correct octant and the value of fundamental CP phase.
 The long baseline experiments T2K~\cite{T2K:2019bcf} and NO$\nu$A~\cite{NOvA:2021nfi} have independently reported the value of $\delta_{CP}$ but there is a slight tension between the two values.
 This discrepancy may be because of the systematic uncertainties or it may be an indication of the new physics arising from the presence of sterile neutrinos~\cite{Abazajian:2012ys,Palazzo:2013me,Gariazzo:2015rra,Giunti:2015jba,Giunti:2015wnd,Giunti:2019aiy,Boser:2019rta,Kopp:2013vaa,Sharma:2022qeo} or non-standard interactions~\cite{Ohlsson:2012kf,Farzan:2017xzy,Falkowski:2019kfn,Bischer:2019ttk,Ge:2018uhz}.
+Also in~\cite{Rahaman:2022rfp}, non-unitarity and Lorentz invariance violation has been investigated as a potential explanation for resolving the tension.

 Certain short baseline anomalies are coming from the reactor and Gallium~\cite{Mention:2011rk,GALLEX:1997lja}, accelerator experiments LSND~\cite{LSND:2001aii} and MiniBooNE~\cite{MiniBooNE:2018esg} which hints towards the existence of a hypothetical fourth sterile mass eigenstate.
 The presence of such right-handed sterile neutrinos will extend the structure of the standard 3 flavor framework.
 As a result, the number of neutrino oscillation parameters gets enhanced in the minimal extended $3+1$ framework.
 There are now three additional mixing angles i.e. $\theta_{14}$, $\theta_{24}$, $\theta_{34}$ and two more CP phases.
 We have the new mass square differences arising from the mixing among fourth mass eigen state $\nu_4$ with mass eigenstates of three active flavors ($\nu_e$, $\nu_\mu$ and, $\nu_\tau$).
 The presence of sterile neutrino has been widely explored in the literature (see references~\cite{Agarwalla:2018nlx,Choubey:2017cba,Choubey:2017ppj,Haba:2018klh,Coloma:2017ptb,Agarwalla:2016xxa,Berryman:2015nua}).